materialdigital/demo-orowan/README.md

 # demo-orowan
-Jupyter notebook demonstrating Orowan correlation using tensile test ontology (TTO) and precipitate geometry ontology (PGO).
+Jupyter notebook demonstrating Orowan correlation using Tensile Test Ontology (TTO) and Precipitate Geometry Ontology (PGO).
 This example is provided by the PMD core team.